AdityaSavara/MSRESOLVE_Workshop/README.txt

    and ExportedReferencePatternStandardForCorrectionValuesMixedStandardTuningRearranged.tsv <-- this is strange, because it only has the original 3 molecules and Source:	NIST Webbook	NIST Webbook	NIST Webbook

+After the workshop, attendees may want to go through the "MSRESOLVE_QUICKSTART_AND_EXAMPLE_ANALYSIS" document, which is included with the workshop files.